How much of an impact do Santa Ana winds make upon houses? Very much in fact, which is why you should be well prepared. Read the details below.

 Many Santa Ana winds come with a humidity lower than 10%.
 When the air contains so much heat and so little moisture, wooden shingles can shrink and curl, and asphalt shingles can blister.
 All this damage puts your roof at higher risk for wind damage.

-To combat heat, choosing a roofing material with lighter color that can reflect more heat.
-You can check the “energy start rated” roofing materials on http://www.energystar.gov .
-As an added benefit, you will receive government tax credit for using energy star products in your home improvement projects.
+To combat heat, choose a roofing material with lighter color that can reflect more heat.
+You can check the “energy start rated” roofing materials.
+And as an added benefit, you will receive government tax credit for using energy star products in your home improvement projects.

-Landscape safely: Since Santa Anas occur regularly, make sure your yard doesn’t contain trees that could fall onto your roof during a storm.
+Landscape safely: Since Santa Ana winds occur regularly, make sure your yard doesn’t contain trees that could fall onto your roof during a storm.
 Be aggressive about pruning your trees each year so they won’t grow big enough to reach your roof.